 AcupunctureAfter the initial assessment, follow-up treatments are approximately 30 minutes.
-The cost is $55.
-When acupuncture is combined with a chiropractic adjustment, it is approximately 45 minutes for a cost of $95.
+When acupuncture is combined with a chiropractic adjustment, it is approximately 45 minutes.

 During a massage treatment, clients will remove the clothing that they are comfortable with, typically leaving on underpants, and lie down on a massage table between two sheets and a blanket.
 They are pillowed for comfort.
 The therapist will use a massage cream, lotion, or oil to apply the techniques.
 At the end of the treatment, the therapist may offer self-care techniques such as stretching, strengthening, hot or cold therapies and will also make recommendations for the duration of the on-going treatment plan.
 This will vary from client to client depending on the reason for the massage, health, age, etc. Some clients will come for a maintenance relaxation massage every 3-4 weeks, while other clients require more concentrated, consecutive treatments every week for 4-6 weeks.
 Duration of treatment can be anywhere from 30 minutes to 90 minutes.